LeeWhite187/OGA.SharedKernel/README.md

 * A Return Data class, that allows a method to return a result and a message without a REF or OUT argument.

 ## Opinionation Apology...
-This library uses NLog, which for some, may appear opinionated.
+This library uses NLog, for now.
+I understand this may appear opinionated, to have a specific logger at such a low layer of a process stack (I agree).
-Once I get a chance to circle back, and work through an agnostic logging interface, I will remedy this.
+Once I get a chance to circle back, and work through a more agnostic logging interface, I will change this for a more general solution.
-You're welcome to compile the code with whatever logger you'd like, of course.
+You're welcome to compile with whatever logger you'd like, of course.
+Send me feedback or a pull (if you feel inclined), so I know it would help someone else, for me to make time and generalize the logging layer.

 ## Installation
 OGA.SharedKernel is available via NuGet: